How Skyler Health Helps Reduce Doctor Liability in Prescribing Benzos

 Our counselors also use psychotherapy and motivational enhancement techniques to help patients resolve their ambivalence towards tapering and reach their goals.

-Visit us at Lucid Lane to learn more about how we empower people to prevent and stop medication and substance dependence with professional, licensed, and vetted counselors that you can trust.
+Visit us at Skyler Health to learn more about how we empower people to prevent and stop medication and substance dependence with professional, licensed, and vetted counselors that you can trust.

 ¹ Study Finds Increasing Use, and Misuse, of Benzodiazepines,” American Psychiatric Association, December 17, 2018.